autodidaddict/autodidaddict/README.md

 ### Hi there 👋

+🔭 I’m currently working on making WebAssembly the future of distributed application development

+💬 You can read my personal blog [here](https://kevinhoffman.blog)

 <!--
 **autodidaddict/autodidaddict** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.